Core Program

 This research investigates the background of ELSI (Ethical, Legal, and Social Issues) and RRI (Responsible Research and Innovation)—fields that have gained significant attention and are now being implemented in Japan—to explore the transformation and future of academia.

 Since the beginning of the 21st century, academia has shifted from a traditional focus on the "pursuit of truth" toward a greater emphasis on "solving social challenges" and "contributing to innovation."
 ELSI and RRI are positioned within this trend.
-The increasing demand for scientific advice on social and policy issues, along with the expansion of public investment based on performance-oriented thinking, reflects a growing interest in the "utility" of scholarship.
-We will examine the background of these transitions, considering the balance with the traditional pursuit of truth and the future of academia.
+The increasing demand for scientific advice on social and policy issues, along with the expansion of public investment based on the concept known as “results-based approach,” reflects a growing interest in the "utility" of scholarship.
+We will examine the background of these transitions, considering the balance with the traditional pursuit of truth, and explore the desirable future direction of academia.

 By providing a bird's-eye view of the transformation of social challenges, changes in the objectives of scholarship, and the emergence of new academic fields, we aim to create a comprehensive map of knowledge—a modern "Encyclopédie."